shaonghosh/GWXtreme/docs/index.rst

   file with mass-tidal deformability information.

-* **From piecewise values:** The fourth way allows the computation of Bayes factors from neutron star equation of state (eos) modeled using piecewise polytrope (cite: https://arxiv.org/abs/0812.2163).
-To invoke this method the user needs to supply the equation of state as a list of log_p0_SI, gamma1, gamma2, and gamma3 values. log_p0_SI is the pressure and the gammas are the indexes for the density intervals of an eos.
+* **From piecewise values:** In `Read et al`_ the authors presented a technique of modeling equation of state of neutron stars using a four parameter polytropic models.
+Thee four parameters include the log of the pressure at a given density (logp1), and three adiabatic indices (Gamma1, Gamma2, Gamma3) that quantifies the steepness of the variation of pressure as a function of density at different regimes of the neutron star densities.
+GWXtreme also allows computation of the Bayes-factor for an equation of state characterized by these piecewise polytropic parameters.

   .. code-block:: python